 #6 – Find a coach

 Once you have the advertising qualifications needed, you should think about getting yourself a coach.
 Honestly, marketing is a whole lot about people and also trust.
-People and especially, marketers are attracted to other people who are similarly goal oriented and ambitious or driven.
+People and especially, marketers are attracted to other people who are similarly goal-oriented and ambitious or driven.
 If you share your goals with somebody, at least one of the ten people that you speak to would be interested in knowing more about what you have to say.
-Marketers also like to teach other people so if they see you as a newbie, they will give you career advise.
+Marketers also like to teach other people so if they see you as a newbie, they will give you career advice.
 This could be a great way of getting yourself coached.
 You meet new people and you learn from their experiences.

-#7 – Start up a personal blog
+#7 – Startup a personal blog

 If you are a real beginner with zero experience behind you and you are just testing out the waters, start your own blog.
 It will help you get familiar with and understand the many techniques and methodology that needs to be used in advertising and it will give you better confidence.